thin-edge/thin-edge.io/GOVERNANCE.md

   Rust and do not rely on external services.
 - benchmarks
 - documentation builds
+  Source code documentation as well as other documentation is tested via github actions workflows as well, to ensure that a developer is able to build all relevant documentation on their local machine.
 - keeping spec up to date
 - evergreen master
   The project pursues the "evergreen master" strategy.
 That means that at every